Sponsorship Visa UK Guide for Employers 2025

 Sponsorship Management System (SMS)

-An online platform used by UK employers to manage their sponsorship licenses, issue Certificates of Sponsorship, and report changes to UKVI.
+An online platform used by UK employers to manage their sponsorship licences, issue Certificates of Sponsorship, and report changes to UKVI.

 Immigration Salary List